Nickpanek/patternripple-pages/README.md

-coming soon i hope but doubt
+coming soon i hope but doubt so